carpentries/instructor-training/_extras/etherpad.md

 //remove all non-essential formatting.
 (Specifically preserving the container.)
 $("[class]").not(".container").removeClass();

-// //This is just a check for me to make sure that execution has proceeded this far and I haven't messed something fundamental up.
+// //This is just a check for me to make sure that execution has proceeded this far and I have not messed something fundamental up.
 // //console.log("hi");

 //https://stackoverflow.com/a/22581382/263449